ULTIMATE XR PLATFORM

 In addition to his passion for creating exiciting new technologies, Mr. Hayes is a licensed pilot, tennis player, and motorsports enthusiast.

 A native of Utah, Dr. Peterson did his undergraduate work at Weber State University in Ogden, Utah and he received his Doctor of Optometry degree from the Southern California College of Optometry in 1983.
-Upon graduations established his optometric practice in Ogden where he has met the vision needs of patients for the past 33 years.
+Upon graduation, he established his optometric practice in Ogden where he has met the vision needs of patients for the past 37 years.
 He is a member of both the American and Utah Optometric Associations and is highly experienced in the diagnosis and treatment of various eye diseases and specializes in fitting contact lenses of all kinds.
-Dr. Peterson is currently serving as a member of the Utah Optometry Licensing Board.
-He has the special interest in correcting children’s vision problems.

 Scientific Advisory Chariman | Dr. Dennis Polla